Pawkkie/Team-Aquas-Asset-Repo/Overworld Trainer Sprites/hyo/README.md

 ## hyo's reworked FRLG-styled RSE overworld sprites

-This is based on Poffin_Case's sprites, but reformatted and indexed by hyo
+This set is based on Poffin_Case's sprites, but edited, reformatted, and indexed by hyo.

-Free to use, but please give credit to both: hyo and Poffin_Case!
+If used, please give credit to both: hyo and Poffin_Case!

 - Brendan, May, Wally, Scott, and a few other sprites were entirely re-sprited from scratch by me.
 	- Brendan and May folders include new Pokenav/Region map icons that match the ones from FRLG.
 Make sure to place them in the correct directory of your repo.